ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

 ## Unanswered Questions and Areas of Further Research

   - More precise birthdates and birthplaces for Jonas, Horace, Emily, Hannah.
+I am awaiting a response from New York State about records for Emily's birth.
   - What is the source of "1961" as birth year on Emily's gravestone?
   - Jonas' and Horace's full middle names.
   - Corroborate Horace's date of death, as Evergreen Hill Cemetery directory listing is the only source of a date and given the mistakes in Edward's listing, I can't be completely confident in it.
   - Who were the sources for the gossip columns in those years?
   - Did Emily write Hannah's obituary?
   - Is Charles M. Pine, co-owner of E. H. Mills & Co. in Corfu, related to Edward's wife Mary Ann, whose maiden name is Pine?
-  - Photo of anyone in Mills family, the stores, the homes, but in particular, a photo of Emily and her store in Brookton, M. E. Mills.
+  - Photos of anyone in Mills family, the stores, the homes, but in particular, a photo of Emily and her store in Brookton, M. E. Mills.
-  - Charles Personius Mills?
   - See if there are radio schedules from April 1923 to see if we can deduce the radio concert that Emily and Ellen listened to at the Mulks'.
   - Train schedules, routes from Brookton to Corfu, corresponding to family burials.
   - More information is needed about Emily's involvement in the Ladie's Aid Society and Red Cross.
 The Ladie's Aid ceased activity in the past decade but while active, kept a separate record of their activities from the main church books.
 I am making arrangements to view these records and expect to find significant clues about the activities of Emily and Jessie Brewer among other contemporaries.
 In particular, its possible mention of Emily's funeral arrangements would help explain the erroneous 1861 birthdate.